jar398/listtools/doc/guide.md

 ### Type specimens

-Each record of each checklist has a name ('scientific' if it includes authority information; 'canonical' if not), and the name has a designated individual (its type specimen, or just 'type') according to the rules of biological nomenclature.
+Each record of each checklist has a name ('scientific name' if it includes authority information; 'canonical name' if not).
+The record's name has a designated individual known as the name's type specimen, or just 'type', according to the rules of biological nomenclature.

-Therefore, each record has an associated type, via its name, in context.
+Therefore, each record has an associated type.

 The type associated with a record falls under the taxon concept associated with that record.